naseffxiv/nase.gg/ffxivResources/savage/The Arcadion/Light-heavyweight/m2s.md

   <TabItem value="MarioKart" label="A1: MK N" default>
     AKA: Mario Kart

     Alarm Pheromones 1 will start in the north to begin baiting the bee lines.
-After the 4th line appears, move clockwise around the arena.
+After the 4th line appears, move clockwise or counterclockwise around the arena.
+Make sure that you obey the pattern as the bees spawn in.
+Use judgment on best direction to go.

     :::tip
     You may see the strategy "Melee N, Ranged S." Bait the first four lines in the center of the arena; afterward, only melee jobs move north, while ranged jobs move south.
 Both groups then rotate clockwise to dodge baits.